Bull case

 Common questions answered from live analyst data and company financials.

-JHX trades at 19.5x times forward earnings.
-The stock currently trades at a discount to the broader market.
-Based on current multiples versus the peer group, the relative model signals significantly undervalued.
+JHX trades at 22.7x times forward earnings.
+The stock trades at a notable premium to the broad market, which is typical for businesses with strong free cash flow and above-average growth expectations.
+Based on current multiples versus the peer group, the relative model signals expensive versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.